runjvm/os-notes/concurrency/concepts.md

 - Condition variables
   - cv is a notification system
   - cv has to be used together with a mutex and in such a pattern as below
+  - suspending a thread needs a predicate, and checking/modifying this predicate needs a mutex
   - [cond_wait unlocks and locks the mutex](https://stackoverflow.com/questions/14924469/does-pthread-cond-waitcond-t-mutex-unlock-and-then-lock-the-mutex)
   - [another good discussion](http://stackoverflow.com/questions/2763714/why-do-pthreads-condition-variable-functions-require-a-mutex)